celery/celery/docs/userguide/monitoring.rst

   Also all known tasks will be automatically added to locals (unless the :option:`--without-tasks <celery shell --without-tasks>` flag is set).

-  Uses :pypi:`Ipython`, :pypi:`bpython`, or regular python in that order if installed.
+  Uses :pypi:`Ipython`, :pypi:`bpython`, or regular :program:`python` in that
+  order if installed.
 You can force an implementation using :option:`--ipython <celery shell --ipython>`, :option:`--bpython <celery shell --bpython>`, or :option:`--python <celery shell --python>`.